UPDATE: Destructive Spring Fire 100 percent contained months after starting

 The Spring Fire, as it's been dubbed, is burning between Fort Garland and La Veta.
 There are concerns it could reach Huerfano County; the Middle Creek area in Huerfano County has been on a pre-evacuation status since Wednesday night.

 While at the evacuation center, one resident told 11 News they had just received word they had lost their home.
 Others had evacuated just in time.
-(Note: At the time of this writing, structures are confirmed lost but officials have not given a number.)

 "We were worried about our dogs because we got five big dogs, out in the mountains by their selves," Rhonda Matthews explained.
 "Police stopped us, they almost didn't let us go through, we talked them into it.
 I got my dogs and got out."